Hong Kong Liaison Office: Property ownership

+The Liaison Office is headquartered in Sai Ying Pun, and holds numerous other properties around Hong Kong.
 The Liaison Office has purchased offices and a significant number of residential apartments in Hong Kong.
 In an unusual setup, Newman Investment Co Ltd, a "Subsidiary company of a CPG’s organ in Hong Kong," has been identified as a subsidiary of the Liaison Office.
 Purchases of property have been done both through the Liaison Office and secretly through Newman Investment.
 Also unusual is the fact that the Liaison Office has bought housing as a benefit to its employees.

 Although Newman Investment is a private company and is not registered as an incorporated public office, which would qualify it from not paying stamp duties under section 41(1) of the Stamp Duty Ordinance, Hong Kong Chief Executives have, under section 52(1) of the SDO, allowed Newman Investment to not pay stamp duties.
 This has allowed Newman Investment to escape stamp duties of several hundred million HKD within the last several years alone.
-This means that normal Hong Kong citizens who pay stamp duties and taxes are not only subsidizing the Liaison office, but also have less housing inventory to purchase on the market.

 For the past several years, several District Council members have asked the government for a detailed breakdown of property owned by the Liaison Office and Newman Investment, as well as the reasoning for Newman Investment, a private company, to escape paying stamp duties.
-The government has consistently only given brief summarized results, hiding details on the transactions, despite taxpayer money subsidizing the purchases.
+The government has consistently only given brief summarized results, hiding details on the transactions.

 In April 2020, Demosisto distributed a press release, showing the extent of property purchases by the Liaison Office and Newman Investment.
 In the press release, it was shown that as of the end of February 2019, 722 residential units had been purchased, with 156 purchased by the Liaison Office, and the remaining 566 purchased through Newman Investment.

 In Newman Investment's February 2020 Annual Return (NAR1), it listed the Company Secretary as Xiao Xiaosan, and the four remaining directors as Chen Zhibin, Li Xuhong, Sun Zhongxin, and Chen Dunzhou.
 According to SCMP, the directors of Newman have been officials from the Liaison Office's Administration and Finance Department.